ahmeterdmbulut/CMPE160/Turkey Navigation/README.md

 ## How It Works
 - The program reads city data from **city_coordinates.txt** and road data from **city_connections.txt**.
 - It constructs a graph where each city is a node, and the roads are edges with associated distances.
-- Using Dijkstra's algorithm, the shortest path is calculated and displayed graphically.
+- Using **Dijkstra's algorithm**, the shortest path is calculated and displayed graphically.
 - The program outputs the total distance and the path in both graphical and console formats.

 ### Example Scenarios